pdstevenson/pdstevenson.github.io/_pages/about.md

 My research is mainly in theoretical nuclear physics and quantum computing, with some occasional projects in quantum biology and chemsitry, and in computational methods.
 Further details can be found in the [Research](/research) tabs, with a full list of outputs in the [Publications](/publications) tab.

+I write a blog about nuclear physics call [blogoftheisotopes](http://blogoftheisotopes.blogspot.com) and contribute rarely to a blog about [plotting](http://spplotters.blogspot.com), the [Physics Department's blog](http://blogs.surrey.ac.uk/physics) and [STAGgering](http://blogs.surrey.ac.uk/STAGgering) - a blog about higher education.

 See also my [official University of Surrey Page](https://www.surrey.ac.uk/people/paul-stevenson) page.

 You can contact me on [p.stevenson@surrey.ac.uk](mailto:p.stevenson@surrey.ac.uk)